Minkhaf I: Tomb

+Tomb of Minkhaf is located near the east side(depicted in green) compared to the Great Pyramid of Giza as shown in the centre of the picture.

 Minkhaf was buried in the double mastaba numbered G 7430-7440 in the East Field, which is part of the Giza Necropolis.
 The construction of the mastaba started during the reign of his father Khufu.
 The mastaba contained an interior chapel and an exterior chapel consisting of four rooms.
 One of the rooms was built to house at least four statues.
 The niches were large enough to hold standing statues and the niches were inscribed with Minkhaf's name and titles.

 Two burial shafts were found, labeled G 7430 A and G 7430 B. Shaft G 7430 A contained Minkhaf's sarcophagus which was found in a coffin pit located on the western side of the burial chamber.
 A canopic pit where the Canopic jars would have been stored was located in the south-east corner of the burial chamber.
 Shaft G 7430 B belonged to Minkhaf's wife, but the structure was unfinished and appears to not have been used.

 Minkhaf's sarcophagus is now in the Egyptian Museum in Cairo.